nealgoyal/hammershell/README.md

 # RShell Program
-## Author: Justin Schopick and Neal Goyal
+## Authors: Justin Schopick and Neal Goyal

 ## Project Description
 This program will mimic a linux or unix terminal.
 The program will run by allowing the user to take in a command.
 The program will parse each command into different vectors based on commands and connectors.
 Then, we use system calls to give each command functionality.